fghsgh/fghlib/README.md

 All of these work on most Linux installations.
 On Windows, I can only guarantee that the ones with (no dependencies) will work.

 These libraries are distributed under the GPL.
+Please read [my code style](style.md) before continuing

 - `data`: deflate/inflate, CRC, SHA... (no dependencies)
 - `fs`: more filesystem functionality, like reading directories, getting/setting permissions, modified dates, creating directories, removing files... (needs the standard UNIX programs and `io.popen()`)